800G OSFP Guide: IHS vs RHS Selection for AI Data Centers

 LPO is available in both form factors.
 The power reduction benefits both:

-– IHS: Lower power means less heat to dissipate through fins, reduced airflow requirements
+- IHS: Lower power means less heat to dissipate through fins, reduced airflow requirements from switches

-– RHS: Lower power reduces cold plate capacity requirements, enables higher density
+- RHS: Lower power reduces cold plate capacity requirements, enables higher density in NIC deployments

 For new AI data center deployments with short-reach requirements (ToR to leaf, leaf to spine within building), LPO should be the default choice regardless of form factor.
+The power and latency benefits compound across thousands of transceiver modules.

-Let’s synthesize everything into a practical decision process.
+Let's synthesize everything into a practical decision process.
+Use this framework systematically for every equipment platform in your deployment.

 Step 1: Identify Your Equipment Category